sulthonavidi/vidicfinance/README.md

-**VidicFinance** is a modern, privacy-focused personal finance management application designed with a mobile-first approach.
+**VidicFinance** is a modern, privacy-focused personal finance management application.
 Built entirely with Vanilla JavaScript, it offers a seamless and responsive experience without the need for a backend server.

 🔗 **Live Demo:** [View App Here](https://sulthonavidi.github.io/vidicfinance/)